azeemkhannn/University_entery_test_preparing_fullstack_web/README.md

 ## University Entry Test Preparation Portal

 The **University Entry Test Preparation Portal** is a web-based platform designed to help students prepare for university entry tests.
-It provides quizzes, information about universities, and department-specific test materials, making test preparation more accessible and efficient.
+It provides quizzes, information about universities test's, and department-specific test materials, making test preparation more accessible and efficient.

 ## Tech Stack